By: Marilyn L. Davis

 Narrow Your Niche and Improve

 Writing takes time, energy and effort to be worthwhile.
-It takes reading to learn how to write effectively.
-It takes learning grammar, syntax, tenses, and all those things most of us have forgotten from high school English.
+It takes reading to learn how to write effectively by learning grammar, syntax, tenses, and all those things most of us have forgotten from high school English.
 Beyond that, what else does it take?

 - Passion or enthusiasm and infatuation for the subject